 Whether you’re new to the idea or have been using it for a while, it can be confusing figuring out how to take CBD oil without the proper guidance.

-The quality of your CBD oil, the method of taking it, your size and weight, and the condition you’re trying to treat are all things that can affect your ideal CBD daily dose.
+The quality of your CBD oil, the method of taking it, your size and weight, and the reason you’re using it are all things that can affect your ideal CBD daily dose.

 Even governing bodies such as the FDA in the US haven’t suggested a standard dose.

-This can be a problem as many people use CBD oil in an attempt to treat themselves, but can often become hesitant or worried when they realise they don’t know what dose of CBD to take, or potentially even how to take CBD oil!
+This can be a problem as many people use CBD oil in an attempt to support their general wellbeing, but can often become hesitant or worried when they realise they don’t know what dose of CBD to take, or potentially even how to take CBD oil!

 You’ll be glad to know that you’ve landed on the correct page if you’ve ever wondered about the answers to questions like: